markkong318/sanrio-news/README.md

-# GAS Clasp Boilerplate
+# Sanrio News

-Environment for Google App Script with Typescript, ESLint, Prettier and other npm packages
+An rss feed to read official sanrio news and host on Google App Script

 ## Usage